devlopersabbir/dev-auth-middleware-jwt/README.md

 Now it's ready to use.

-If you want you try with this template.
+If you want you try this template.
 I just try to explement this package features and show...

 ```ts
 import express, { Request, Response } from "express";